The Facts About California’s AB1825 Sexual Harassment Law

 - Failure to provide the training could result in a future lawsuit.

-All businesses with over 50 employees must provide sexual harassment to their supervisors.
-The law specifically says that businesses who “receive the services of” 50 or more individuals.
-The number does not simply mean 50 full time employees.
-It means that employers must count all full and part time employees and all independent contractors and temporary workers.
-If you are close to the 50 employee threshold, it is recommended that you provide the training.
+All businesses with over 5 employees must provide sexual harassment to their supervisors.
+The law specifically says that businesses who “receive the services of” 5 or more individuals.
+The number does not simply mean 5 full-time employees.
+It means that employers must count all full and part-time employees and all independent contractors and temporary workers.
+If you are close to the 5-employee threshold, it is recommended that you provide the training.
 It’s always better to be safe than sorry.

 All supervisors and managers are required to complete the training every 2 years and within 6 months of hire.

-The training must be 2 hours in length with an interactive component.
+The training must be 2 hours in length for managers and supervisors and 1 hour for non-supervisory employees with an interactive component.

 Employers must track the training given to each employee and keep accurate records.